PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Unfortunately, this method tends to have an accuracy in the tens of meters.
 This might help me find which building I left my jacket in, but nothing more accurate than that.

-Finally, PearTags could measure Wi-Fi signals.
+Finally, PearTags could measure Wi-Fi signal strengths.
-Unfortunately, Wi-Fi signals use on a lower wavelength than cell signal, which means that physical objects like walls weaken and reflect Wi-Fi signals.
+Unfortunately, Wi-Fi signals use a lower wavelength than cell signals, which means that physical objects like walls significantly weaken and reflect Wi-Fi signals.
-Thus, you can't accurately calculate the distance to a router based on Wi-Fi signal strength, and therefore cannot use triangulation.
+This leads to inaccurate measurments of the distance from the device to the router Using triangulation with these distance measurements leads to an accuracy as poor as 5 meters [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf).

 A strategy known as Wi-Fi fingerprinting overcomes this obstacle by not considering distance in the first place.